 The main competition for best lookout point in Big Sur is the Bixby Bridge, also known as the Bixby Creek Bridge or Bixby Canyon Bridge, which is one of the most iconic views in Big Sur.
 While McWay Falls was mentioned more in articles written about Big Sur, we still recommend stopping at the Bixby Bridge as well if you have time.
 The Bixby Bridge is in the northern part of Big Sur and can be best seen by driving south and parking the lot right before the bridge.

-Parrington Cove Trail is a 1 mile out and back hike that takes you to a beautiful cove with bright blue water.
+Partington Cove Trail is a 1 mile out and back hike that takes you to a beautiful cove with bright blue water.
 The hike starts off with steep dirt trail with an ocean view, and then takes you across a bridge into a tree covered area.
-Then, the trail goes through a long cave that opens up into Parrington Cove.
+Then, the trail goes through a long cave that opens up into Partington Cove.
 Once down at the cove, visitors can sit on the rocks and relax while taking in the beautiful view.
 This hike is moderate which is mostly due to its steep incline on the first part of the hike.

-Even though we visited Big Sur on a busy weekend, we easily found parking at the trailhead of Parrington Cove Trail.
+Even though we visited Big Sur on a busy weekend, we easily found parking at the trailhead of Partington Cove Trail.
 While the first part of the hike was steep and made us work, we were rewarded the entire time with a beautiful view of the ocean.
 The next part of the hike was especially beautiful as we were immersed in the trees and crossed over a wooden bridge over a creek.
 The tunnel to the cove built the anticipation as we finally made our way to the cove.
 We took our shoes off, sat on the rocks, and enjoyed the view of the cove.
 The hike back up was more difficult than coming down, but luckily it was fairly short at a half mile each way.

 If you are not in a rush, take your time on this hike.
 Each section of this short hike is so different with something beautiful to take in.

-Edwolson Trail in Julia Pfeiffer Burns State Park was also mentioned several times in articles written about Big Sur, but not as much as Parrington Cove.
+Edwolson Trail in Julia Pfeiffer Burns State Park was also mentioned several times in articles written about Big Sur, but not as much as Partington Cove.
 Still, we went to check it out but were informed by a park ranger that this trail was closed indefinitely.
 Apparently, the trail suffered some damage in the rain and there was not yet a plan in place to get it fixed and open to the public.
 We hope to check it out in the future when it’s reopened.

 Pfeiffer Beach is one of the few places in Big Sur that has direct beach access and is a very popular stop for visitors of the area.
 With its rigid and detailed rock formations, Pfeiffer Beach is stunning and allows visitors to see up close what they usually see above from Highway 1.
 The turnout for Pfeiffer Beach is directly off of Highway 1 and can be easily missed if you aren’t paying attention.
 Parking at Pfeiffer Beach costs $10* per car.